-There are loads of accommodation options in Mudgee including motels, pubs, B & B’s, farm stays and caravan parks.
-We chose to stay at the Mudgee Riverside Caravan and Tourist Park and found this to be a great, centrally located spot.
+There are loads of other accommodation options in Mudgee including motels, pubs, B & B’s, farm stays and caravan parks.
+We have previously stayed at the Mudgee Riverside Caravan and Tourist Park and found this to be a great, centrally located spot.

-We thoroughly enjoyed our time visiting the Mudgee Region.
+We thoroughly enjoyed our time visiting some Mudgee Region wineries.
 There are so many more wineries there than what we could have possibly visited, not to mention restaurants, pubs and coffee shops.
 It would be no problem to spend a whole week in the Mudgee Region and not visit all the wineries in the area!